ZHaskell/docs/guide.md

 4. Build!

-    Make sure you have run `cabal update` to get the latest packages' index, then `cabal build` will start to download dependencies and build your project, you may see output like this:
+    Ensure that you have run `cabal update` to get the latest package list. `cabal build` will start to download dependencies and build your project.
+You may see output like this:

     ```
     Resolving dependencies...